The Required Alternative Society: The Simpler Way.

 Households can again become significant producers of vegetables, fruit, poultry, preserves, fish, repairs, furniture, entertainment and leisure services, and community support.

 Neighbourhoods would contain many small businesses such as the local bakery.
 Some of these could be decentralised branches of existing firms, enabling most of us to get to work by bicycle or on foot.
-Most of the basic goods and services will come from within a few kilometres of where we live, so there will be far less need for transport, or for cars to get to work.
+Most of the basic goods and services will come from within a few kilometres of where we live, so there will be far less need for transport, or packaging or for cars to get to work.
 Therefore, we could dig up many roads, greatly increasing city land area available for community gardens, workshops, ponds and forests.
 Leisure will also be mostly localised, further reducing car use.

 Households and backyard businesses engaged in craft and hobby production could provide most of our honey, eggs, clothing, crockery, vegetables, furniture, fruit, fish and poultry.
 It is much more satisfying to produce most things in craft ways rather than in industrial factories.
 However, it would make sense to retain some larger mass production factories and sources of materials, such as mines, steel works and railways.
 There will be no need to give up valuable high-tech ways.